maze logo

 2. Asking questions to confirm your preconceptions

 When conducting a UX survey, you want to be as objective as possible and avoid any types of cognitive bias.
-Confirmation bias—in which you tend to ask questions that search for answers that confirm your preexisting beliefs—in particular is your nemesis in UX surveys.
-If let in, is stealthily skews your data and insights and can jeopordize your whole project.
+Confirmation bias, in particular—where you tend to ask questions that search for answers that confirm your preexisting beliefs—is your nemesis in UX surveys.
+If let in, it stealthily skews your data and insights and can jeopardize your whole project.

 Confirmation bias doesn't just occur when formulating questions.
 It can also slip in when interpreting open-ended responses.
 Some UX researchers may fall into the trap of (subconsciously) selecting and focusing on feedback that agrees with preconceived beliefs, while ignoring responses that don’t.

-To avoid confirmation bias when analyzing data, ensure you’re looking at all responses, and not disproportionately favoring certain findings over others.
+To avoid confirmation bias when analyzing data, ensure you’re looking at all responses and not disproportionately favoring certain findings over others.
 It helps to have a wide variety of UX researchers analyzing data, ensuring data integrity and objectivity standards are met.
-Needless to say, using a UX survey analysis solution is also a quick-fix way to avoid subconscious bias creeping into your data analysis process.
+Needless to say, using a UX survey analysis solution is also an easy way to avoid subconscious bias creeping into your data analysis process.

 Pro tip 💡